WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 ### Using a filter to create independent pipelines
 We can use __Filters__ to organize coherent set of __Rules__ in isolated pipelines.

-In this example we see how we can create two independent pipelines, one that receives only events with type 'email' and the other only the ones with type 'trapd',
+In this example we see how to create two independent pipelines, one that receives only events with type 'email' and, the other, only the ones with type 'trapd',

 Our configuration directory will look like:
 ```
-root
+rules.d
   |- email
   |    |- ruleset
   |    |     |- ... (all rules about emails here)